Overview of Perinatal Respiratory Disorders

 In neonates, symptoms and signs may be apparent immediately on delivery or develop minutes or hours afterward.

-Respiratory distress in neonates and infants has multiple causes ( see Table: Causes of Respiratory Distress in Neonates and Infants Causes of Respiratory Distress in Neonates and Infants Causes of Respiratory Distress in Neonates and Infants ).
+Respiratory distress in neonates and infants has multiple potential causes (see table Causes of Respiratory Distress in Neonates and Infants).

 Table